 To calculate density, you can use a simple formula – density equals mass divided by volume displacement.
 If the result you get is close to 19.3 grams per millilitre, chances are, you own real gold.

 Identifying counterfeit gold isn’t always an easy task and you shouldn’t trust appearance alone.
 The good news is that some of the tests can be performed while you’re buying gold.
 The bad news is that some people will get inconclusive answers.
 Relying on a professional to do a gold assessment for you and buying from reputable seller can help you acquire authentic gold instead of throwing your money out the window.
-For more information on counterfeit gold or to purchase real gold pieces, contact us today!
+For more information on counterfeit gold or to purchase real gold pieces, visit us in person at 2490 Yonge Street, near Yonge and Eglinton, or contact us online today!